Barpadzik/DuckyAntiKomar/README.md

 # 🛡️ Minecraft Anti-Cheat Plugin
 Our resource is an advanced anti-cheat plugin designed to detect and prevent unfair gameplay advantages in Minecraft servers.
 It specifically focuses on elytra flight abuse, firework-based exploits, and speed violations to ensure fair play.

-# ⚠️ Important Info
-This plugin is still in testing.
-This plugin need Java 21 to run.

-Plugin Versions for 1.18 and obove can be downloaded on our Guardly Community Discord

 ## 🔧 **Features**
 **Firework Hit Delay** 🎆